skowront/NecBlik/readme.md

 Simply download a release package from this repository and run NecBlik.exe.

+If you want a particular extension to work, you should download a specific extension package and copy-paste it's contents to main NecBlik folder.

 ## Compiling

 If you want to compile this project on your own please keep in mind that by default it allows usage of PyDigi module that uses python 3.7.9.
 To turn off PyDigi, simply remove it from NecBlik project attached dependency projects and remove post build events (in NecBlik project) that copies Python scripts to output directory.